-Martin Haspelmath: Yakov, you have been following theoretical and comparative research in morphosyntax over more than four decades (we first met in Moscow in 1986), and you have been discussing these things with me on and off.
+Martin Haspelmath: Yakov, you have been following theoretical and comparative research in morphosyntax over more than four decades (we first met in Moscow in 1986), and you have been discussing these things with me on and off (for completeness, let me add that you are at the RAS Institute of Linguistics and at Russian State University for the Humanities).
 Most recently, you gave an initial opinion on my question of what “formal linguistics“ is – see this earlier blogpost.
 You seemed to agree that “formal linguistics“ is widely understood in the narrower sense of ”an approach that accepts (explicitly or tacitly) Noam Chomsky’s philosophy of language”.

 Yakov Testelets: Yes, but Chomsky of the minimalist period particularly emphasizes that, unlike in his earlier Principles and Parameters framework, there is no more need in the “rich set of specific innate mechanisms”: the mechanisms he postulates now are the simplest of all imaginable.

 Martin: Yes, this is widely known (and I wrote a blogpost about this as well), but I do not understand how this position is compatible with the practice of mainstream generative grammar.
 If a category is postulated for one language (e.g. DP, or vP, or Appl, or head movement), it is treated as being available also to all other languages.
 That presupposes the innateness of these categories, doesn’t it?